-Nonsurgical treatments for varicose veins can be performed in a doctor's office or clinic.
+The following treatments for varicose veins can be done in a doctor's office or clinic.
 You will receive local anesthesia to numb your leg.
-You will be awake but will not feel pain.
+You will be awake, but will not feel pain.

 The risks for any anesthesia are: